Light2288/lightstimulus-static-site-nextjs/ai_prompts/pages_and_structure.md

-- header: should contain the logo, navigation bar to move across pages, a search button and a toggle for dark and light switch; header is hidden/revealed dynamically; it should appear immediately on page load, and we want it to hide on scroll down / reveal on scroll up, with a smooth transition (tranlsation); at the beginning the header should be transparent over the hero then solid on scroll.
+- header: should contain the logo, navigation bar to move across pages, a search button and a toggle for dark and light switch; header is hidden/revealed dynamically; it should appear immediately on page load, and we want it to hide on scroll down / reveal on scroll up, using smooth fade + translate transitions (like Apple-style);
-  For the scroll behavior for Header, it should smoothly fade in/out.
+  at the beginning the header should be transparent over the hero then solid on scroll
+  Header visibility (hide on scroll down / show on scroll up) should be managed with IntersectionObserver rather than scroll listeners to ensure optimal performance and smoother transitions.
 - search button: Use Pliny Kbar for local search (cmd+k); in the initial header version of the starting project, there is already a visible search button in the header.